SAEON/mnemosyne/README.md

 # Usage

-Mnemosyne is a relatively simple file server - `GET` HTTP requests for viewing files, and `PUT` HTTP requests for uploading files.
+Mnemosyne is a relatively simple file server - `GET` HTTP requests for viewing files, `PUT` HTTP requests for uploading files, `POST` HTTP requests for upserting files, and `DELETE` HTTP requests for deleting files and (empty) directories.
 Start the application with the `--key` argument (and at least one `--login` and `--permission`) to enable uploads.
 Otherwise uploads are disabled by default, the idea being that it's straightforward to share any directory on a server via HTTP Range requests.

 Turn your current directory into a COG-sharing HTTP Range server with a single command!